intersystems-community/dc-analytics/analytic_dashboards/Tableau/README.md

+# For beginers

+If you are new in Tableau you can get acquainted with the dashboards using the trial version of the product.
+You can download Tableau [here](https://www.tableau.com/products/desktop/download).
+You will be asked to fill in information about yourself.
+Tableau have their [get started tutorial](https://help.tableau.com/current/guides/get-started-tutorial/en-us/get-started-tutorial-home.htm).
+You will finde there meven more than you need to explore and change our dashdoards.

 ## To an existing report
 If you want to add a data source to an existing report, select the **Data Source** tab on the tab bar below and click on the Tableau icon in the top left, then follow the steps above.